 Making a Difference in the Heart of Our Community

-Since Make-A-Wish Wisconsin’s founding in 1984, nearly 5,000 children and families with life-threatening medical conditions throughout the state have experienced the transformative power of a wish.
+Since Make-A-Wish Wisconsin’s founding in 1984, more than 6,500 children and families with life-threatening medical conditions throughout the state have experienced the transformative power of a wish.

 Badger Mutual Lives United!